goodest-goodlab/pseudo-it/README.md

 #### Pseudo-it is implemented in Python 3.

 Pseudo-it itself is simply a Python script that coordinates the running of other software.
 Simply download the program and run it.
-You may want to add the Referee folder to your $PATH variable for ease of use.
+You may want to add the pseudo-it folder to your $PATH variable for ease of use.

 ## Installing dependencies with conda